Danube Experience Iron Gates, MS Theodor Körner

 - Program according to itinerary from/to Passau

-- Captain's greeting and welcome cocktail
+- Captain's welcome and welcome cocktail

 - Daily cabin cleaning, towels and bed linen